srowhani/mmlind.github.io/_posts/2015-08-09-Simple_3-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 On the other side, a smaller *learning rate* allows the network to make very fine changes but overall it may take so long that it reaches the end of the dataset before reaching its optimal point of performance.

 In my tests I found that the *optimal* learning rate depends on the chosen type of activation function.
-While for SIGMOID my network did well using a learning rate of 0.5, I had to change it to 0.05 to achieve an almost equal performance with TANH.
+While for SIGMOID my network did well using a learning rate of 0.2 (91% accuracy), I had to change it to 0.004 to achieve highest performance with TANH (78% accuracy).

 ## Conclusion